Humbly Homemade

 • Whisk the vanilla and egg into the cooled melted butter mixture.

 • Pour the melted butter mixture into the dry ingredients.
 Stir with a large spoon or spatula just until there's no dry flour visible.
-(The mixture will be pretty thick, somewhere in between the texture of sponge cake dough and bread dough.)

 • Cover the mixing bowl with a dishcloth and set it in a warm place until it doubles in size, after about one to two hours.